basho/rfc/erlang_errors/README.md

  └───────────────────────────────────┘
 ```

- In langauges like C++ the exception handling code can be between 10% and 25% of the total code base.
+ In languages like C++ the exception handling code can be between 10% and 25% of the total code base.
 When errors occur error-handling is done inline - within the same process:
 ```
  ┌───────────────────────────────────┐
  │            Module 1               │